songlinlu/DSCAR/dataset/readme.md

-Download the PB30 dataset from https://www.dropbox.com/sh/gmgduvzyl5tken6/AABtSWXWPjoUBkKyC2e7Ag6Da?dl=0
+Download the PB30 dataset from https://www.dropbox.com/sh/gmgduvzyl5tken6/AABtSWXWPjoUBkKyC2e7Ag6Da?dl=0 <br />
-Other dataset used in the paper could be downloaded from each reference.
+Other datasets used in the paper could be downloaded from each reference.
 ```
 1.Gala de Pablo J, Armistead F J, Peyman S A, et al. Biochemical fingerprint of colorectal cancer cell lines using label‐free live single‐cell Raman spectroscopy[J].
 Journal of Raman Spectroscopy, 2018, 49(8): 1323-1332.
 2.Baria E, Cicchi R, Malentacchi F, et al. Supervised learning methods for the recognition of melanoma cell lines through the analysis of their Raman spectra[J].
 Journal of Biophotonics, 2021, 14(3): 202000365.